ronilaukkarinen/md-wysiwyg-editor/docs/bugs-and-to-do.md

 * With heading toolbar button and extra formats drop-down buttons the buttons aren't highlighted when formats are active.
   * Option?: addToggleMenuItem() -> https://www.tiny.cloud/docs/api/tinymce.editor.ui/tinymce.editor.ui.registry/#addtogglemenuitem
     * https://www.tiny.cloud/docs/ui-components/menuitems/#togglemenuitems
 * Preferences option to hide menu bar?
-(With alternatives for interaction)
+(With alternatives for interaction.)
+* Formatting buttons (e.g., bold) don't work with markdown pane.

 ## Custom UI

 * Scrollbar sync doesn't scroll at bottom completely for the other scrollbar if smaller.
+* Need to make scrollbars sync again after updating panes.
 * Markdown editor isn't updating HTML editor on new lines or spaces... only characters.
 * Maybe use this instead of saving the info in variable (but would conflict if additional sidebars in future):
   * `tinymce.activeEditor.queryCommandValue('ToggleSidebar');`